Riksrevisjonen/pioneeR/README.md

 devtools::install_github('riksrevisjonen/pioneeR')
 ```

-Note that pioneer will install the `productivity` package as a dependency.
+Note that pioneeR will install the `productivity` package as a dependency.
 In order for this package to be successfully installed on UNIX-like systems, you need to install the dependency `GLPK` first.
 On Ubuntu this can be done by typing the following command:

 ```sh
 sudo apt-get install libglpk-dev